 If you have a PNG file and you want to take advantage of the benefits of working with vector graphics — like infinite scaling and editability — then you’ll need a vector file format to work with.
 Unfortunately, the PNG format is not a vector format.
 In this tutorial I’ll be demonstrating two different ways in which you can convert a PNG to vector with Adobe Illustrator.
 The first is by utilizing the Image Trace feature, and the second is by manually tracing your design.

 The following is a written tutorial where I provide an overview of the steps taken to convert a PNG the vector with Adobe Illustrator.
-For complete step-by-step instructions, please watch the video tutorial at the top of the page.
+For complete step-by-step instructions, please watch the video tutorial below:

 Raster and Vector Formats